amcooksey/lnc_nf/README.txt

 --nextflow
 This is the installed Nextflow executable (could probably use a module going forward??).

+--nextflow.config
+Config file with slurm specs defined for each individual process rather than small, medium, large.

 --project
 This directory contains the input files (FASTQ and subsets made for testing).
 The 'tools' subdir contains the singularity images used in the pipeline.